TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 **(check if this is correct)**

-**Methods**

 ***State Representation***

-The state is represented by a high-level description of our environment.
+The state is represented by a high-level description of the environment.
 It is described by the global 3D position and velocity of the box and robot arm **(check if this is correct)**.
 Formally, we have:

 $$
 s = (x_{\text{box}}, y_{\text{box}}, z_{\text{box}}, x_{\text{arm}}, y_{\text{arm}}, z_{\text{arm}}, v_{x_{\text{box}}}, v_{y_{\text{box}}}, v_{z_{\text{box}}}, v_{x_{\text{arm}}}, v_{y_{\text{arm}}}, v_{z_{\text{arm}}})
 $$

-Due to the Center of mass (COM) of the box not being visible a part of this definition, and how the COM impacts the best way to balance the cube, this state definition is suspected to be under-represented.
-Specifically, the Markov property is likely insufficiently satisfied for this state definition.
+Due to the Center of mass (COM) of the box not being visible in this definition, this state definition is suspected to be under-represented.
+Specifically, the Markov property is likely insufficiently satisfied for this state definition, as the COM impacts the best way to balance the cube on the pole.

 Therefore, we introduce an augmented state where we include the COM of the object, described by it's relative position to the object's center.
 This is given by: